zuck30/loan-eligibility/README.md

 <h2>Project Overview</h2>

-**Loan eligibility** is a web application designed to help Tanzanian students assess their eligibility for Higher Education Students' Loans Board (HESLB) loans.
-Users input details like citizenship, academic performance, and family income, and a pre-trained Random Forest model predicts eligibility with a confidence score.
+**Loan eligibility** is a website designed to help Tanzanian students assess their eligibility for loans.
+Users input details like citizenship, academic performance, and family income, and a pre trained Random Forest model predicts eligibility with a confidence score.

 - **Intuitive Interface**: React-powered form for easy input.
 - **Real-Time Predictions**: Instant results with "Eligible" or "Not Eligible" status.